 Of the nearly 330 million people living in the United States today, more than 18 percent are of Hispanic descent.
 With this percentage expected to increase to 28 percent by 2060, Hispanics are one of the fastest growing minority populations in the United States.
 By 2060, Latinas specifically will represent more than one-third of the U.S. female population, are also the fastest growing sector of the entrepreneurial market, and, for the majority of Hispanic households, they are the primary financial decision makers.

-Despite the competitive advantage Latinas’ knowledge, background, and expertise could bring to Corporate America, they continue to remain underrepresented.
+Despite the many competitive advantages Latinas’ knowledge, background, and expertise could bring to Corporate America, they continue to remain underrepresented.
 In fact, Latinas account for less than two percent of executives and hold less than three percent of all corporate board seats.
 What’s more, when compared to white men, Latinas experience a pay gap of 46 percent, earning just 54 cents for every dollar that white men earned in 2018.
 So not only are Latinas under-represented at the highest levels of Corporate America, they are also placed at a significant economic disadvantage as compared to their peers.
 The consequences of Latina underrepresentation aren’t isolated – they have detrimental consequences on the long-term economic growth of Corporate America as well.

 With this in mind, the Hispanic Association on Corporate Responsibility (HACR) is proud to announce the release of the 2020 HACR Empow(h)er™: Understanding Workplace Barriers for Latinas report.
 This initiative aims to provide further understanding of the obstacles that Latinas face to career progression and to increasing the representation of Latinas throughout Corporate America.
 In this report, the HACR Research Institute (HRI) takes an in-depth look at the day-to-day experiences of Latinas in the workplace and makes recommendations as to what Latinas can do to advance their careers and ensure they are well represented throughout the professional pipeline.